elricstorm/rails-for-windows/docs/chap01.md

 Everything you need to initially setup and use Ruby and Ruby on Rails (RoR) is just as readily available for Windows as it is for any other operating environments.
 You aren't going to install Ruby (the language) or RoR (the framework) and find out you can't use them.
 You will also find that what you thought you knew about Windows as a development environment has changed by leaps and bounds over the years.

-#### The Legend

-Here are the terms we'll use throughout this chapter:

-* Win7 = Windows 7
-* Win8 = Windows 8
-* GUI = Graphical User Interface or doing something *visually*
-* CMD = Command Prompt (a standard DOS command prompt)
-* PS = PowerShell
-* RoR = Ruby on Rails
-* VM = Virtual Machine
-* IDE = Integrated Development Environment

 ### Structuring and Organizing your Development Area

+We'll go through a short list of (todo's) in this section:

+* We will discuss Virtual or Local windows environments
+* We will learn how to design a working environment on paper
-     Discuss Virtual or Local base windows environment Download, install and setup a code editor Download, install and configure PowerShell
+* We will download, install and setup a simple code editor
-     Design your environment on paper
-     Decide where your development library will exist Finalize any basic windows configurations

 Before beginning any new development project it is important to determine the layout and structure of your working area.
-If you are new to Ruby and Ruby on Rails it may be difficult to understand where to begin.
-We can start with some simple basics relative to both Windows 7 and Windows 8.

 ##### Virtual or Local

 VMs have their advantages.
 The ability to build an environment in minutes, test or isolate application scenarios, and then break it all down in moments can be a wonderful thing.
-Likewise, if you plan on staying with a simple structured environment with very few base changes, you may decide to keep a local non-virtual environment.
+VMs operate independently and don't affect any local configurations at all.
+If you plan on staying with a simple structured environment with very few base changes, you may decide to keep a local non-virtual environment.
 If you plan on setting up a VM see **Chapter 03:  Virtualization** and then come back here.
 Otherwise, let's continue on.

+##### Design your environment on paper

+Sometimes the simplest approach to deciding where things are going to go and how things will work is just to take out a piece of paper and start writing your ideas down or organize a checklist.
+As an example from my notes:

+* [x] Install and use VirtualBox for VM management
+* [x] Install and use a Windows 8.1 VM
+* [ ] Configure Windows PowerShell
+* [ ] Install and use Chocolatey and NuGet for package management
+* [ ] Install Ruby 2.0 using Chocolatey
+* [ ] Install Rails 4.x using Chocolatey
+* [ ] Install Uru for managing Ruby environments
+* [ ] Install MySQL using Chocolatey for my Database Management
+* [ ] Install and use Msysgit and GitHub
+* [x] Install and use Sublime Text 3 as my code editor
+* [ ] Set Windows Environment Paths for Ruby Path Extensions
+* [ ] Set Windows Environment Paths for Gems
+* [ ] Set Windows Environment Paths for Chocolatey

+You don't have to do anything right now.
+This is just an example list.
+You may also want to determine if you would like to setup your directory structures a certain way.
+Maybe you'd like everything that is tool related to automatically go in C:\tools\bin, or you might want to have a development library setup in C:\Development.

+Take a few minutes to determine what you want.
+If you don't know then you may want to **embrace the stack**.

+###### Embracing the Stack

+Don't know what you want?
+That's fine.
+Start with a default stack that someone else created for you.
+A stack can be a number of items that form a working environment.
+An example stack might be:

+* Windows 8.1
+* Ruby 2.0
+* Rails 4.0
+* Mongrel
+* RubyMine IDE
+* MongoDB
+* Rspec | Cucumber Testing

+This is just a base example.
+You start with someone else's idea in a VM test environment, play with it, get to know it, and then decide what you like the most.
+You can then test other stacks until you find a good mix and match of development style that fits your own.
+Then create your own stack!
+This is one reason why a VM may be one of the best options to go as it provides very good flexibility.

 ##### IDE or Editor